abs-tudelft/vhdmmio/mdbook/src/primitive.md

 The following values are supported:

- - `disabled` (default): Write access is disabled.
+ - `disabled` (default): write access is disabled.

- - `error`: Writes always return a slave error.
+ - `error`: writes always return a slave error.

- - `enabled`: Normal write access to register.
+ - `enabled`: normal write access to register.
 Masked bits are written 0.

- - `invalid`: As above, but ignores the write when the register is valid.
+ - `invalid`: as above, but ignores the write when the register is valid.

- - `invalid-wait`: As above, but blocks until register is invalid.
+ - `invalid-wait`: as above, but blocks until register is invalid.

- - `invalid-only`: As above, but fails when register is already valid.
+ - `invalid-only`: as above, but fails when register is already valid.

- - `masked`: Write access respects strobe bits.
+ - `masked`: write access respects strobe bits.
 Precludes after-bus-write.

- - `accumulate`: Write data is added to the register.
+ - `accumulate`: write data is added to the register.

- - `subtract`: Write data is subtracted from the register.
+ - `subtract`: write data is subtracted from the register.

- - `bit-set`: Bits that are written 1 are set in the register.
+ - `bit-set`: bits that are written 1 are set in the register.

- - `bit-clear`: Bits that are written 1 are cleared in the register.
+ - `bit-clear`: bits that are written 1 are cleared in the register.

- - `bit-toggle`: Bits that are written 1 are toggled in the register.
+ - `bit-toggle`: bits that are written 1 are toggled in the register.

 This key is optional unless required by context.
 If not specified, the default value (`disabled`) is used.